 Chocolate fans have plenty of choices when it comes to sweet Korean snacks.
 But Lotte’s Crunky Chocolate is not your typical chocolate bar.

 Crunky is a combination of milk chocolate and puffed rice, making it indulgent and crunchy at the same time.
 The crisped rice gives it a toasty flavor and a nice texture, too.
-And it even comes in other interesting flavors like the matcha latte and strawberry editions.

 19. Honey Butter Chip

-Despite being a relatively new, Honey Butter Chips is one of most popular Korean snacks not just in Korea but worldwide.
 The chips were crispy, thin, with just the right amount of sweet and salty.
-A sensational hit in Korea, Honey Butter is a manufactured by Haitai Calbee and was launched in 2014.
-It was unconventional for potato chips to have tangy sweet and savory salty flavors combined.
-The craze lasted for several months and the chips were often sold out nearly everywhere.
+A sensational hit in Korea, Honey Butter is manufactured by Haitai Calbee and was launched in 2014.

 20. Nongshim Sweet Potato Snack

 Koreans love sweet potatoes.
-Locally known as goguma, hot sweet potatoes in Korea are winter favorites, bought straight from a street vendor, taken as drinks , mixed in stews, and yes, eaten in the form of chips.
+Locally known as goguma, hot sweet potatoes in Korea are winter favorites, bought straight from a street vendor, taken as drinks, mixed in stews, and yes, eaten in the form of chips.

 Nongshim’s sweet potato snack is one of the popular Korean snacks and is a favorite among Koreans of all ages.
 It tastes exactly as it sounds, too.
 It’s slightly salty but features a distinct sweetness as well as a crunch that will satisfy your chip cravings.